Science and Mathematics

 Premedical, Predental, Preveterinary Majors

-Students preparing for medical, dental or veterinary medical schools should select the Chemistry major or the Biology major, preprofessional track.
+Students preparing for medical, dental or veterinary medical schools should select the Chemistry major or the Biology major, preprofessional/biotechnology track.
 These schools require General Biology I and II, General Chemistry I and II, Organic Chemistry I and II, General Physics I and II, and mathematics, generally through Calculus I or further, to support these.
 Since there are prerequisites for these courses, it is important to see an academic advisor early in the process to plan the entire sequence of courses.
 Chiropractic, occupational therapy, physical therapy and physician's assistant programs should major in Biology and confer with an academic advisor to select the correct track and selection of courses.

 Students with a previous non-science degree who plan to take only the science courses necessary for these schools should also see an advisor since proper sequencing can save time in the completion of the courses.
 Additionally, by transferring general education courses from the previous degree, a student can complete an A.S. degree in Chemistry or Biology without taking any additional courses.
 For further information, contact the Department of Biology and Chemistry.